That was the beginning. Our mindmap. From this, the project of a worldtrip arose step by step.

 For the remaining countries in Central and South America, we will take out a motorcycle insurance upon entry and if required.

 I don't know how many hours we've been researching the internet on this subject.
 In the end we decided against it, because nobody ever needed the carnet on this route (Panamericana).
 If we will

 drive through Australia with the motorcycles (there the Carnet is mandatory), we will apply for it on the way.

-(Note 24.09.2019: We are now in Mexico and since our beginning in Chile no one wanted to see a Carnet de Passage.)
+(Update 23.09.2020: We are already in the USA and since our beginning in Chile no one wanted to see a Carnet de Passage.)

 We continue to run the following insurance policies: